grafana/k6/docs/design/020-distributed-execution-and-test-suites.md

 One remaining prerequisite is efficient metric transmission over the network and efficient metric processing by the coordinator node.
 That can be easily implemented for `Counter`, `Gauge`, and `Rate` metrics because all of their raw `Sample` values are easily aggregated without a data loss (at least when it concerns the end-of-test summary and the current k6 thresholds), and aggregations of their aggregations will also be correct (we are basically just summing numbers or comparing times :sweat_smile:).
 However, for `Trend` values, we probably should implement HDR/sparse histograms (https://github.com/grafana/k6/issues/763) before we have distributed execution.
 Not just because of the more efficient network transmission, but mostly because we don't want to overwhelm the `k6 coordinator` node or have it run out of memory (`Trend` metric sinks currently keep all of the raw observation values in memory...).

+As these days, most of the observability world is using OpenTelemetry protocol for emitting metrics, we may benefit from it as well.
+The coordinator node should expose an OpenTelemetry endpoint for ingesting metrics, with the following advantages:
+- It supports an efficient binary format over gRPC
+- It supports delta temporality as k6
+- It supports histogram aggregation
+- An OpenTelemetry metrics output is something we want to add independently from the distributed execution feature

+In any case, when performance matters or a high cardinality of metrics is generated then we should encourage people to use a proper storage systems for metrics, via outputs.
+As k6 is not a metrics database, it is expected to be good enough at store a non-intensive metrics generation but in case of high volume then it may be better if we use the right tool for the job.
+Otherwise, as explained below, the coordinator could be flooded and become unstable, potentially we may mitigate the issue in case of spikes having classic back pressure and retry mechanisms.

+#### Test abortion

+A test can be aborted in several ways, as described in [this summary issue](https://github.com/grafana/k6/issues/2804).
+For example, in the event the running script invokes the `test.abort()` function, below the expected flow:

+1. The agent will intercept the abortion as done by a non-distributed run, and it emits an event for aborting the distributed test
+2. Then the agent will continue the abort flow for the single instance that will lead to stop the test on the instance and exit
+3. TC reacts to the received event broadcasting it to all instances, as they should have a dedicated routine listening for any abortion event
+4. All the instances executes the abortion flow as the point `3`, returning the same error received from the event.

+Instead, if the abortion process is started by the Coordinator, for example, if it has received a SIGTERM signal, the following is the expected flow:
+1. Declare the test abort emitting a dedicated event for it
+2. Close the connections with instances using the gRPC GOAWAY flow
+3. Each Agent instances listening for abortion event will process it stopping the run and exiting

 #### High Availability

 As you might have noticed, the central `k6 coordinator` node is a single point of failure in the proposed architecture.
 Because of its simple API, it can actually be made highly-available fairly easily (or maybe even replaced with already fault-tolerant/HA components), but I'd argue it is not worth it to spend the time on that, at least in the first version.